 In the world of disc golf, it’s hard to find the perfect disc that works very well for you.
-It’s hard to get a disc that will fly right, has the correct versatility, durability, flexibility, flight ratings, grip, and more.
-If you happen to find the perfect disc, you have to maintain it.
-You have to learn how to clear a disc golf disc.
+It’s hard to get a disc that will fly right and has the correct versatility, durability, flexibility, flight ratings, grip, and more.
+But perhaps most important is ensuring that your disc looks totally awesome.
+Exactly how you want it, and sometimes you just don’t like the disc stamp it comes with.
+You either want to remove it just because you like the look of blank, or you want to give it a custom die job.

 What Do You Mean: Clearing a Disc Golf Disc?